 These kinds of rivers can be unpredictable at the best of times, but seasonal changes can make some rivers or sections of rivers especially rough.
-As such, make sure to head out with an experienced instructor and wear the protective gear provided.
+As such, make sure to head out with an experienced instructors like those at Echo Canyon River Expeditions and wear the protective gear provided

 Kayaking is a river activity that works well on both tranquil and rough waters.
 If you’re heading out onto a calm, slow-moving river, you’ll have plenty of time to admire the wildlife and can even fish from a kayak.

 In contrast, the kinds of rapids that are perfect for whitewater rafting are also ideal for extreme kayaking.
 This form of kayaking is a lot faster moving and can be very dangerous if you’re not familiar with the twists and turns of the river.
 Hidden rocks and fallen branches can also cause you to capsize.
 Because of this, it’s best to join an organized kayaking river trip with an instructor to guide you.

 While kayaking involves using a double-ended paddle, you use two single-blade paddles when canoeing.
 Canoes are also a lot more open in structure than kayaks.
 This makes canoes ideal for exploring a tranquil river but unsuitable for anywhere with fast-moving waters.

 Canoeing can still be an energetic river activity as you’ll need a lot of strength to propel the canoe along the river.
 Unless, of course, you install an electric trolling motor for canoe propulsion to give your arms a rest and allow you to relax while you enjoy the river scenery.